celarye/internship-tool/db-schema.md

 ## Features

 - Login.
+DONE
   - By all users.
 - Register companies and a company employee.
+DONE
   - By logged out users.
 - Register company employees for a specific company.
+DONE
   - By company employees.
 - Adding internship proposals.
   - By company employees.